Rai321han/expense_tracker_cli/README.md

 ## Currency

 The application defaults to BDT (Bangladeshi Taka) but can be customized by modifying the `currency` parameter in the `Expense` model.

-## License

-This project is part of the W3 Internship program.

-## Support

-For issues or questions, please refer to the project documentation or check the logs for detailed error messages.

----

 **Last Updated**: January 29, 2026